DarwinSenior/MapGen-DataVisualisation/webapp/readme.md

 requirement:
-The python version I am using is python3, thus the following is the requirement
+The python version I am using is python3, thus the following is the dependency

 1. leveldb
 2. cairosvg